bthos/ha-octopus-energy-es/README.md

   - Web scraping fallback for fixed tariff rates

 **Note**:
-- Octopus Energy Spain uses a GraphQL API at `https://api.oees-kraken.energy/v1/graphql/`.
+- Octopus Energy España uses a GraphQL API at `https://api.oees-kraken.energy/v1/graphql/`.
 The integration connects to this API for billing and account data.
 - **This integration requires the [PVPC Hourly Pricing integration](https://www.home-assistant.io/integrations/pvpc_hourly_pricing/) to be configured first.** The PVPC integration provides market price data that this integration uses to calculate tariff-specific prices.

 ## Installation